Commonwealth, state and territory governments are committed to delivering on the national priorities of the Fourth Action Plan.

 While the Fourth Action Plan provides the overall framework for action by all governments, the work of each jurisdiction links to local strategies, and reflects local priorities and needs.

 The Commonwealth investment for the Fourth Action Plan focuses on key areas where the Commonwealth is best placed to contribute to creating real and lasting change to reduce violence against women and their children.
 A core focus of the Commonwealth Government’s contribution is in prevention — stopping violence before it starts by changing community attitudes to violence, and emphasising the importance of equality and respect.
+The Commonwealth has invested approximately $340 million in the implementation of the Fourth Action Plan.

 The Commonwealth is also maintaining its investment in the services that keep Australians safe, and providing targeted support to meet the diverse needs of women from all backgrounds including Aboriginal and Torres Strait Islander people.
 The Commonwealth Government is also committing to providing safe places for those escaping family and domestic violence.
 This includes: